 - Failing to respond to customer complaints quickly enough

 - Ensuring SSL security encryption of protected financial information

 It might be necessary to speed up your website’s capabilities to configure special orders and orders for custom-made products.
 If you receive too many orders for the two-piece, custom-made pool cues that Jim Croce made famously, your shipping dates could fall outside the time limits and cause your percentage of on-time deliveries to drop below Google’s standards.

 Training Staff in Customer Service Standards

 You’re probably already providing a high level of customer service, but if your response times are slow or sketchy, you might need to retrain your customer service staff.
-Even if you qualify under Google’s standards, it’s important that each employee knows his or her responsibilities for providing outstanding customer service and user experiences.
+Even if you qualify under Google’s standards, each employee must know his or her responsibilities for providing outstanding customer service and user experiences.
 Google’s opt-in purchase protection plan covers the following issues:

 - Shipping of incorrect items

 - Products that aren’t delivered in the condition that’s promised

 - Incorrect billing

 - Shipments that don’t arrive in a timely fashion